RCW 106

 RCW 106 is a large star-forming nebula in the Constellation Norma.
-RCW 106 is visible in the direction of the R103 OB association and is embedded in a 100 thousand solar mass 28 pc x 94 pc giant molecular cloud.
+RCW 106 is visible in the direction of the R103 OB association and is embedded in a 100 thousand solar mass 28×94 pc^{2} giant molecular cloud.
 The RCW catalogue designates the two brightest regions of this nebula as RCW 106a and RCW 106b but these do not appear to be distinct objects.